 Both men were well known for their willingness to take a risk when they believed in something.
 And both believed that ice hockey could be -- and would be -- a success in Hershey.
-Over two-thirds of a century later their prescience continues to prove itself over and over again as a quarter-of-a-million hockey fans have regularly entered Hersheypark Arena every year to watch the Hershey Bears Hockey Club.
+Over two-thirds of a century later their prescience continues to prove itself over and over again as a quarter-of-a-million hockey fans have regularly entered Hersheypark Arena every year to watch the Bears.
 And over the last seven decades eleven Bears’ teams (three EAHL, eight AHL) have finished their seasons with play-off titles.
 On five of those occasions (1947, 1959, 1969, 1974 and 1980) the Calder Cup was presented to a Bears’ captain at the Arena to be skated around the ice to the cheers of the Bears' faithful fans.

 For all its remarkable success, however, the beginnings of Hershey hockey were far more modest.